gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Johnson Wales said conversationally.
 "Isn't this a fine mess?"

-Edson put a cautioning hand on Iffy's shoulder.
+Benício put a cautioning hand on Iffy's shoulder.
 "Appreciate you helpin' out with th' Marines an' all, but we're fine t' make our own way along by th' coast."